3v0k4/contact-page/blog/posts/2020-05-22-bug-vs-mistake.md

 I have written down my apologies.
 You can find them, together with the content of this post, in that special page websites implement for broken links.

-I'm going to be checking the server logs in case you want to send me a secret message.
+I'm going to be checking the server logs in case you want to send me a secret message while accessing that page.

 If you don't like riddles and prefer something to click on, here's the direct link to ["It's Called Mistake, Not Bug"](/404.html?hardcoded-in-post).